dzl-dm/i2b2-core/README.md

 As with most software and systems, things can go wrong, or at least appear to.
 Here we outline some errors and problems which we have encountered.

 ### Tools
 What can you do to see what's going wrong?
-Here are a few useful tools
+Here are a few useful tools.

 #### Docker logs
 For each component, you can view and follow the logs: